snipem/ps4-time-tracking/README.md

 */30 3-9 * * * ps4watch.sh
 ```

+## Firewall exception

+After receiving the request from your client, the PS4 answers on a random UDP port in the range of 30000-65000.
+You will have to make a firewall exception for these ports.
+In my case this was:

+    firewall-cmd --zone=FedoraServer --add-port=30000-65000/udp

 ## Bot Usage

 Create new Telegram Bot via Telegrams own BotFather and insert your newly created Api Token in PS4-Time-Bot.py.
 In addition to your Api Token you need to specify the path to your ps4watch.log file.
 Thats it, now you can start PS4-Time-Bot.py with python3 and use your Telegram Bot.

 ### Predefined Commands

 Chat Commands | Description
 ------------ | -------------
 /times_all | get all playtimes in min